h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/2022-06-XX-migrating-to-hugo.md

 So, the bulk of the work was around configuring the infrastructure, because I did everything through Terraform.
 This was a bit of a learning curve, as I have never used AWS Amplify - so, automating a new thing is always a fun time.
 I will break up the Terraform file in this section but feel free to review it all together [here](https://github.com/h4ndzdatm0ld/dev-knot-blog/blob/develop/terraform/main.tf)

 I am using Terraform with a cloud backend which is all being managed locally from a terraform container with the help of docker-compose.
 My infrastructure won't be changing much, so I did not find the need or time to incorporate it into CI.
 If you go to the project repository, you can see a `terraform` folder that is volume mounted into the container.
+The Terraform Cloud is mostly serving as a place to park my state files.

 If you want to get an idea of the variables that I am using, check out the `variables.tf` file in the [project files](https://github.com/h4ndzdatm0ld/dev-knot-blog/blob/develop/terraform/variables.tf)